robtweed/qewd-transform-json-editor/README.md

 Click this to copy the path to the editor's clipboard.

 - in the template object editor panel, go into Tree mode and click on the box next to the node against which you want to use the path.
-You'll see a *Set Path* option:
+You'll see an *Add Path* option:

 ![setpath option](https://s3.amazonaws.com/mgateway/qewd/json_editor/set_path.png)